Returning to Campus

 Our HVAC units have been upgraded to include hospital grade filters.

 An increased cleaning staff is assigned to campus to disinfect our common areas.

-Our playgrounds will be ready to use once the state transitions to phase 3.
-They will be cleaned daily by electrostatic fogging.
+Our playgrounds will be available to use and will be cleaned by electrostatic fogging as needed.

 Each evening our dining halls, health rooms, campus restrooms, weight rooms and athletic locker rooms will be disinfected.

-Our classrooms, office spaces, hallways and Alkire Auditorium will be cleaned on a weekly basis by electrostatic fogging.
+Our classrooms, office spaces, hallways and Alkire Auditorium will be cleaned by electrostatic fogging as needed.